BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 33 stroke:green,stroke-width:2.0px
     linkStyle 34 stroke:#55f,stroke-width:2.0px
 ```
-However, Thunder & Lightning Inc. also needs to add details of Danika's work with them.
-They do that by wrapping the original envelope and adding information on Danika's employment.
+Thunder & Lightning Inc. wraps that envelope (to preserve the original signature) and then adds additional data on Danika's work with them:
 ```
 {
     {